pdidev/tutorial/README.md

   The sharing data is defined in the line that start with "//***" in `ex2.c`.
 You need to replace the following line "//..." by your lines of code with %PDI instructions (`::PDI_share` and `::PDI_reclaim`).

 Here, the objective is to match the output of `ex2.log` file.
 In this file, only the line corresponding to `[Trace-plugin]` have been kept.
 Moreover, the time are given for each %PDI calls.
-We need to remove this information for the \ref trace_plugin "Trace plugin" for comparison.
-It is done by adding this line in the sub-tree of this plugin.
+To compare, we need to remove this information from the log.
+It is done by adding this line in the sub-tree of the trace plugin.

 ```yaml
   logging: { pattern: '[PDI][%n-plugin] *** %l: %v' }